ersiver/MovieToWatch/README.md

 + <b>Glide</b> to load posters.
 + <b>Timber</b> for better log readability.

+## Testing
+### 1. Instrumented Tests
-### Testing:
+### 1.1 Database Testing:
-####  Device Tests
- -  <b>Fragments Tests</b> - Integration tests for fragments are using a test double FakeRepository, FragmentScenario for Fragments' lifecycle state and Mockito and Espresso UI testing frameworks.
-  - <b>Database Testing</b> - The project creates an in memory database for database test but still runs them on the device.
+Database is tested with small instrumented unit tests.
+The project creates an in memory database for database test but still runs them on the device. runBlockingTest is used whenever Coroutines are run from the tests.
+### 1.2 Fragments Tests:
+Fragments' are tested using Espresso UI framework, FragmentScenario for Fragments' lifecycle state, test doubles FakeRepository and NavController mock created with Mockito.

-### Features
+## Features
 + Get the list instantly when typing.
 + Save the selected movies to the list.
-+ Delete by clicking on the button revelad when swiping the selected movie
++ Delete by clicking on the button revealed when swiping the selected movie

 ## Open API
 + MovieToWatch uses the [TMDBApi] for constructing RESTful API.
 Obtain your free API_KEY: https://www.themoviedb.org/signup and paste it to the Constants file to try the app.